ceciliacase/money-coach-website/about.md

 <!--more-->

-I have wide-ranging interests and experiences, including working as an Electrical Engineer, User Experience Designer, and now as a Money Coach and Potter.
-I have spent most of my working life getting into and out of debt in a never-ending cycle.
-That is until I found a simple and dynamic budgeting method almost four years ago.
-Budgeting helped me get out of debt and stay out, while also helping me align how I earn and spend money in line with my values.
+I used to be mystified by personal finances and budgeting, getting myself into and out of debt for most of my young adult life.
+I hated the uncertainty, and I was so stressed all the time!
+I felt guilty that I couldn’t harness my money to do what <b>I</b> wanted.
+I was capable in so many areas, why couldn’t I work responsibly with money?

+About four years ago, I ran across a budgeting technique called Envelope Budgeting.
+It clicked, and since then I have worked hard, made mistakes, and learned techniques for paying off debt, saving for my goals, and even saving for retirement.
+But that isn’t the most important thing I’ve learned.
+The most important thing is that I have discovered how to find peace and joy in my financial life.
+I now have serenity when I look at my bank accounts, and feel joy when I look at my budget.
+And I can help you find the same peace and joy in your finances!

-I love working with people in all walks of life, but specialize in:
+I love working with people in all walks of life, but specialize in people in transition, especially:
-- Creatives and others with low-income situations
-- Those with highly variable incomes and situations
-- Couples and the complex interaction between personal relationships and money relationships
-- Uncoupling your money from another person, such as in divorce or separations
+- People starting a new small business or entreprenurship venture.
+- People who are in relationship transition - either joining their lives and finances with their partners, or uncoupling their lives and finances from their partners.

 {% include bio-marketing.md %}